getItemFromBlock/AM64DS_DeSmuME/PATCHES.md

 You can also identify the game version by version differences.
 The [Japanese version](#japanese-release-unknown-revision) has a blue Nintendo logo at the start and is in Japanese.
 The [Korean version](#korean-release) has a black Nintendo logo at the start, is in Korean, and does not have a button on the main menu for the minigames.
 Both the American and European releases have a red Nintendo logo at the start, but the [European version](#european-release) matches the console's language (English, French, German, Spanish, and Italian), while the [American version](#american-release-unknown-revision) is always in English.

-If you cannot figure out which version you have, you can use the following code, which will detect your game version and apply the right patch.
+If you cannot figure out which version you have, you can use the following cheat code, which will detect your game version and apply the right patch.
 It is **recommended** that you use a version-specific patch, as this code is significantly more version detection than patching, but it *is* an option if you need it.
 Note: this code still only works with the versions with version-specific codes, and won't work with other versions, such as Demo builds.

 ```
 523FFE0C 454D5341